-SECTION 3: Services For Patrons With Mobility Disabilities
+SECTION 3: Services For Fans With Mobility Disabilities

 GETTING TO THE EVENT

-Accessible Airport Shuttle: Round-trip accessible shuttle service is available from the Nashville Airport to Bonnaroo on Thursday and Friday of the event, and retuning Monday after the event, beginning at 6:00 AM at the same prices as non-accessible vehicles.
+Accessible Airport Shuttle: Round-trip accessible shuttle service is available from the Nashville Airport to Bonnaroo on Thursday and Friday of the event, and returning Monday after the event, beginning at 6:00 AM at the same prices as non-accessible vehicles.
 (Please see full schedule and pricing on Bonnaroo Website).
-People with mobility disabilities, who plan to camp in the Accessible Camping Area, must arrange for this shuttle no later than 14 days in advance by emailing randy at thetargetcompanies dot com and copying access at bonnaroo dot com.
+People with mobility disabilities, who plan to camp in the Accessible Camping Area, will have faster service if they arrange for this shuttle 7 days in advance by emailing samcomerchero at yahoo dot com and copying access at bonnaroo dot com.
 Include your cell phone number in the email.
 Lift-equipped transportation is available.

-Bonnaroo Package Hotel Shuttle: Shuttle service is available for people who have purchased the Official Bonnaroo Travel Package from the Embassy Suites and Select Inn in Murfreesboro, about 30 miles from Bonnaroo.
-People with mobility disabilities should contact The Target Companies to arrange for accessible transportation.
-Please contact The Target Companies, no later than 14 days in advance, at randy at thetargetcompanies dot com.
+Bonnaroo Package Hotel Shuttle: Lift-equipped shuttle service is available for people who have purchased the Official Bonnaroo Travel Package from the Embassy Suites and Select Inn in Murfreesboro, about 30 miles from Bonnaroo.
+People with mobility disabilities should contact samcomerchero at yahoo dot com to arrange for accessible transportation.

 IMPORTANT: Use either Exit 111 or 112 off of I-24.
 Watch for signs with the wheelchair symbol.